 TGm Editor: Please make the following change to the paragraph shown below in this sub-clause:

 The format of the Neighbor Report element is shown in Figure 9-333 (Neighbor Report element format) defined in 9.4.2.36 (Neighbor Report element).
-The Co-Located BSSID List subelement is present [CID 2007] when there is at least one other BSS that [CID 2004]is co-located with the reporting BSS.
+The Co-Located BSSID List subelement is present in the Measurement Report subelement[CID 2007] when there is at least one other BSS that [CID 2004]is co-located within the same physical device as the reporting BSS.

 Fine Timing Measurement frame format[CID 2004]